canonical/mir/doc/android_technical_details.md

 ------------------

 In theory, all devices with that use the normal Android drivers abstractions should run Mir.
-Currently, we support HWC (hardware composer) version 1.1 (JB/ICS devices).
-The other HWC versions should use the backup mode to draw to the screen.
-Development focus is currently on the Nexus line of devices, so these should be more thoroughly tested.
-If you have another sort of device, give Mir a try!
-If it doesn't work,
+Currently, we support HWC (hardware composer) version 1.0 and later.
+The deprecated FB HAL module from android's libhardware should also work.
+If you are attempting to get mir to work on a new device, check out
+\subpage android_new_device_bringup "this page" for suggestions on troubleshooting.
+You can also
-<a href="https://bugs.launchpad.net/mir">please file a bug,</a> being very
+<a href="https://bugs.launchpad.net/mir">file a bug,</a> being very specific
-specific about the chipset, GPU, and driver versions that your phone has.
+about the chipset, GPU, and driver versions that your phone has.